Estimates for short character sums evaluated at homogeneous polynomials: Introduction

+where $\eta(z_1,...,z_s)$ counts the number of $(\xbf,\ybf)$'s in a box such that the simultaneous equations $z_i=\lambda_i(\xbf)\lambda_i(\ybf)^{-1}\in \bF_{p^{n_i}}$ for $1\leq i \leq s$ hold.
+(We defer the definitions of $s, n_i,\lambda_i,\psi_i$ until later, but we note now that $\lam_i$ depends on $F$.)
+Here, the latter task is straightforward, because it involves a one-dimensional character sum over $t$, instead of a multi-dimensional sum over $\tbf$ in \eqref{eqn:overview_tasks}.
+The redundancy count, on the other hand, now encodes information of $F$, thus becoming the more challenging task.
+Interestingly, this count is a multiplicative energy, an object studied in arithmetic combinatorics.

+Methods I and II differ, at least in dimensions $n\geq 2$, in two significant ways.
+The first difference is the shape of forms each method can accommodate: method I (in the work of \cite{PX20}) applies to a generic class of forms (roughly those forms that cannot be made independent of one variable after a nonsingular, linear change of variables), while method II requires $F$ to factor into linear forms.
 While we still require linear structure over $\overline{\bF}_p$, we no longer require linearity over $\bF_p$.
 We achieve this by a change of variables that rewrites our polynomials of interest as products of norm forms, adapting a strategy of Gillett \cite{Gil73}.
 Then we exploit these norms to lift our character mod $p$ to a character over a finite field, at which point the original character sum evaluated at a polynomial transforms into a character sum over a finite field.
 We remark that the clever change of variables in \cite{Gil73} is very helpful, but Gillett applies method I of the Burgess amplification technique and arrives at a nontrivial bound only for $H> p^{\beta_n+\kappa}$, whereas we proceed with method II, which allows us to break past the $p^{\beta_n+\kappa}$ barrier.

-Finally, we discuss the main difficulty of method II.
-Like in method I, the amplification process produces two separate tasks: one is a count of redundancies and the other is an estimate for a complete sum of a higher moment.
-In the present case, the latter task is straightforward, because it involves a one-dimensional character sum over $t$, instead of a multi-dimensional sum over $\mbf$.
-The redundancy count, on the other hand, now encodes information of $F$, thus becoming the more challenging task.
-Interestingly, this count is a multiplicative energy, an object studied in arithmetic combinatorics.
+The second difference is the distinctive essential difficulty each method must address; we can view this disparity as a trade-off between the difficulty levels of the two tasks post amplification.
+As described above, the main challenge of method I is to bound the complete sum (the second task), because it carries the information of the form $F$ (as clearly seen in \eqref{eqn:overview_tasks}), while the redundancy count (the first task) is independent of $F$.
+The relative difficulty of these two tasks is reversed in method II.
+In particular, the main difficulty of method II is to bound the first sum of \eqref{eqn:overview_tasks2}.

 We now define and state the main energy bound required to prove Theorem \ref{thm:main}.
 Fix a positive integer $s\geq 1$, and let $(n_1,...,n_s)$ be a partition of $n$.
 For each $1 \leq i \leq s$, fix a basis $1,\omega_i,...,\omega_i^{n_i-1}$ of $\bF_{p^{n_i}}$.
 Fix $n$ linear forms $L_{i,j}$, indexed by $1\leq i \leq s$ and $1\leq j\leq n_i$, that are linearly independent over $\bF_p$.
 Define $ \lambda_i(\cdot) := L_{i,1}(\cdot)+L_{i,2}(\cdot)\omega_i + \cdots + L_{i,n_i}(\cdot)\omega_i^{n_i-1}$ for each $i$, and define the energy The usual definition of the multiplicative energy of a set $S$ (say in a ring) is $E(S) = |\{a,b,c,d\in S: ab=cd\}|$.
 We can equivalently define $E((\Nbf,\Nbf+\Hbf])$ as the energy of the set